CapricanDRJ/HadesStarCommunityData/docs/corp/f7649968be86f892b511b45792945c0b5d262c5322586eba7482c3d61e28ac72/index.md

 ```
-For all fans of the STARBLAZER yamato series}
+For all fans of the STARBLAZER yamato series
 ```
 ### Whitestar Bonus ❌